probmods/probmods2/chapters/03-conditioning.md

 (hist samples "Value of A, given that the sum is greater than or equal to 2")
 ~~~~

 This query has the same meaning as the example above, but the formulation is importantly different.
 We have defined a generative model that samples 3 instances of `0`/`1` digits, then we have directly conditioned on the complex assumption that the sum of these random variables is greater than or equal to 2.
 This involves a new random variable, `(>= (+ A B C) 2)`.
 This latter random variable *did not appear* anywhere in the generative model (the definitions).
 In the traditional presentation of conditional probabilities we usually think of conditioning as *observation*: it explicitly enforces random variables to take on certain values.
-For example, when we say $P(A \mid B=b)$ we explicitly require $B = b$.
+For example, when we say $$P(A \mid B=b)$$ we explicitly require $$B = b$$.
 In order to express the above query in this way, we could add the complex variable to the generative model, then condition on it.
 However this intertwines the hypothetical assumption (condition) with the generative model knowledge (definitions), and this is not what we want: we want a simple model which supports many queries, rather than a complex model in which only a prescribed set of queries is allowed.

 Writing models in Church allows the flexibility to build complex random expressions like this as needed, making assumptions that are phrased as complex propositions, rather than simple observations.
 Hence the effective number of queries we can construct for most programs will not merely be a large number but countably infinite, much like the sentences in a natural language.
 The `query` function (in principle, though with variable efficiency) supports correct conditional inference for this infinite array of situations.